Sheikhsoft/InternetGuard/FAQ.md

 <br />

-**NetGuard is supported for phones and tablets only, so not for other device types like televisions or vehicles.**
+**InternetGuard is supported for phones and tablets only, so not for other device types like televisions or vehicles.**

 **If you didn't find the answer to your question, you can ask your questions [in this forum](http://forum.xda-developers.com/showthread.php?t=3233012) or contact me by using [this contact form](https://contact.faircode.eu/)**.